 Dear Minister LeBlanc (MP, Minister of Fisheries, Oceans and the Canadian Coast Guard) and Mr. Glover (President of the Canadian Food Inspection Agency),

-As consumers of seafood, we want to know where our seafood comes from, that it is what the label says it is, and that it is not harmful to our health or the health of ocean ecosystems.
-Despite these growing concerns, the little information we are given about the fish that we purchase is often misleading or fraudulent.
+As consumers of seafood, we want to know where our seafood comes from, that it is what the label says it is and that it is not harmful to our health or the health of ocean ecosystems.

 Seafood fraud has many forms, including selling cheaper fish as a more expensive variety, labelling farmed fish as wild-caught or masking black market fish as legally caught.
 This not only cheats our wallets and harms our health, but it also hurts honest fishers and contributes to illegal and abusive fishing practices that hurt the health of our oceans.